juntao/arenztopia/content/essential_info.md

 In an attempt to be more transparent, we're publishing a checklist which lists what changes will hopefully be made to the website this week.

-- [x] Finish Issue 27 of the news
+- [ ] Finish Issue 28 of the news
-- [ ] Work on the Living in Arenztopia section
+- [ ] Work on and finish the Living in Arenztopia section
 - [ ] Make pictures of some Official Arenztopian Documents